ChristianRinn/bare_metal_stm32f103c8/README.md

 ## Prerequisites

 * install Linux on your PC
-* get a NUCLEO-F401RE demo board from STMicroelectronics
+* get a "blue pill" board and an ST-Link V2/V2.1 (Discovery or Nucleo boards have one of these)
 * install the official arm-none-eabi-gcc toolchain from Launchpad
 * install OpenOCD

 ## Build and run

 * clone this repository
-* connect the NUCLEO board
+* connect the ST-Link to your "blue pill" and to your PC
-* `$ make install`
+* `$ make install` or `$ make OOCD_IFACE=stlink-v2-1 install`
-* watch the green LED blink while studying the reference manual
+* watch the red LED blink while studying the reference manual

 happy hacking :-)